apache/arrow/format/Layout.md

 (i.e. each scalar C-like struct), an entire struct slot can be set to null via the null bitmap.
 Any of the child field arrays can have null values according to their respective independent null bitmaps.
+This implies that for a particular struct slot the null bitmap for the struct array might indicate a null slot when one or more of its child arrays has a non-null value in their corresponding slot.
+When reading the struct array the parent null bitmap is authoritative.
-In the example above, the child arrays have a valid entries for the null struct but are 'hidden' from the consumer by the parent array's null bitmap.
+This is illustrated in the example above, the child arrays have valid entries for the null struct but are 'hidden' from the consumer by the parent array's null bitmap.
+However, when treated independently corresponding values of the children array will be non-null.

 ## Dense union type